Community Development Fund

 Those applying for Community Development funding will need to be able to demonstrate that they are either:

-• A not for profit organisation based in the Manawatu District; or
+• A not-for-profit organisation based in the Manawatū District; or

 • A legally incorporated society or charitable trust that is registered with the Charities Commission; or